Earl Krugel: Imprisonment and death

-On November 4, 2005, at the Federal Correctional Institution in Phoenix, Arizona, Krugel, BOP# 20966-112, was murdered by a member of the Aryan Brotherhood prison gang, who used a concrete block to strike his head.
+On November 4, 2005, at the Federal Correctional Institution in Phoenix, Arizona, Krugel, BOP# 20966-112, was murdered by a member of the Aryan Brotherhood, who used a concrete block to strike his head.
 Krugel had been at the medium security prison for just three days.

-The suspect, David Frank Jennings, 30, a white supremacist, attacked Krugel from behind with a piece of concrete hidden in a bag while Krugel was using an exercise machine, delivering multiple blows to his skull, face and neck.
+The suspect, David Frank Jennings, 30, who was serving a 70-month sentence for robbing a bank in Las Vegas in 2003, attacked Krugel from behind with a piece of concrete hidden in a bag while Krugel was using an exercise machine, delivering multiple blows to his skull, face and neck.
 Krugel suffered multiple skull fractures, internal bleeding and multiple lacerations to his head, face and brain.
 The beating knocked out teeth and also fractured one of his eye sockets.
 Krugel was pronounced dead at the scene.

-In 2007, Jennings plead guilty to second-degree murder, and in 2008 was sentenced to 35 years in prison.
+In 2007, Jennings pleaded guilty to second-degree murder.
+In 2008, he had 35 years added to his sentence.